vbfelix/relper/README.md

 ## “calc\_” functions

-This functions will compute a certain value.
+This functions compute a certain value.

 ### calc_acf